Ronnie James Dio: Legacy and popular culture

 Dio's career spanned more than 50 years.
 During this period and particularly in the 21st century, he received a number of distinctions and awards.
 He was inducted into the Cortland City Hall of Fame in 2004 and has a street named after him there called Dio Way.
 Classic Rock Magazine awarded Dio the "Metal Guru Award" at their yearly "Roll of Honour" awards ceremony in 2006.
 On January 17, 2007, Dio was inducted into Guitar Center's Rock Walk of Fame in Hollywood.
 Dio was named "Best Metal Singer" at the Revolver Golden Gods Awards in April 2010 for his work on The Devil You Know, making him the oldest recipient of this award at age 67.
-He accepted the award in person at what was to be his final public appearance, just one month before his death.
+He accepted the award in person at what would be his final public appearance, just one month before his death.

 The main stage of Bloodstock Open Air is also named after him in tribute after Heaven & Hell pulled out upon his death.
 Also, the main stage on Masters of Rock festival carries his name since summer 2010.
 A Dio monument has been unveiled in Kavarna, Bulgaria.
 In Mexico the biggest metal fest was named "Hell and Heaven" in honor of Dio; the organization says that the festival was named that way since they had worked with Dio, referring to him as "the greatest singer and person we ever had worked with, a really humble person."

 Rolling Stone magazine eulogized Dio with these words: "It wasn't just his mighty pipes that made him Ronnie James Dio — it was his moral fervor...what always stood out was Dio's raging compassion for the lost rock & roll children in his audience.
 Dio never pretended to be one of the kids — he sang as an adult assuring us that we weren't alone in our suffering, and some day we might even be proud of conquering it."
 In 2023, Rolling Stone ranked Dio at number 165 on its list of the 200 Greatest Singers of All Time.
+He also ranked 10th on Hit Parader's 2008, list of the "Top 100 Metal Vocalists of All Time".